glendaviesnz/twitterstats/README.md

 * ~~Setup up unit and end to end testing properly~~
 * Fix bootstrap responsive dropdown menu - currently broken when resizing to mobile size
 * Get D3 graphs to resize slightly when at mobile width
+* Fix issue with dashboard graphs not displaying on first load if returning to an already logged in sessions